HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 This seems like an easy choice to me.
 Outside the artificial confines of the CSS Zen Garden, approximately _nobody_ has ever redesigned a website by writing a new stylesheet for the existing markup.
-But while chasing that fantasy, we've given up the ability to **reuse our existing CSS classes**, which would be far more valuable.
-As Adam Morse writes (emphasis mine):
+But while chasing that fantasy, we've given up the ability to reuse our existing CSS classes, which would be far more valuable.
+As Adam Morse writes:

 > When I read about or listen to ideas on how to scale an app’s CSS  --  most of the talk is about
 > how to write CSS.
 The real way to scale CSS, is to **stop writing CSS**.